IDT-ITI/TSalV360/README.md

 ```

 ### Training stage
-To train a model, edit train.yml file [here](configs/train.yml) by updating the paths to the `path_text_saliency_maps` (path inside the TSV360_gt folder downloaded from Zenodo) and the folder containing the extracted frames for each video `path_to_erp_frames` (created in the above Dataset Preparation subsection), then run the following command:
+To train a model, please edit the [train.yml](configs/train.yml) file, by updating: a) `path_text_saliency_maps` to link to the generated "TSV360_gt" folder after unpacking the **TSV360_gr.rar** file from Zenodo, and b) `path_to_erp_frames` to link to the folder containing the subfolders with the frames of each video.
+Then, please run the following command:

 ```
 python train.py
 ```

+Training is performed following the 5-fold cross validation approach.
+After the end of the training stage in each of the 5 folds, the performance of the trained model is evaluated on the videos of the associated test set.
+The overall outcome of this evaluation is stored in a log file, that is placed at

 ### Inference stage

-To use your own trained model—or the provided [pretrained model](https://drive.google.com/file/d/1oMyNRPtgtDMHkCpttPXaSyGj45CG8HS-/view?usp=sharing)—pass the model checkpoint, the ERP-format 360-degree video path, and a corresponding text description as input parameters to the following command:
+To use your own trained model — or the provided [pretrained TSalV360 model](https://drive.google.com/file/d/1oMyNRPtgtDMHkCpttPXaSyGj45CG8HS-/view?usp=sharing) — set the path to the model's checkpoint, the path to the ERP-formatted 360-degrees video, and the input text, as parameters to the following command:

 ```
 python inference.py --model_path="path_to_model" --video_path="path_to_video" --text_input="text_description"
 ```

+The output of this process, contains...

 ## Licence

 This code is provided for academic, non-commercial use only.
 Please also check for any restrictions applied in the code parts and datasets used here from other sources.
 For the materials not covered by any such restrictions, redistribution and use in source and binary forms, with or without modification, are permitted for academic non-commercial use provided that the following conditions are met: